openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_webhook.md

 !
 Namespace repo-pipelines is not found
 ?
 Would you like me to create the namespace repo-pipelines?
-Yes ✓ Repository owner-repo has been created in repo-pipelines namespace ?
-Please enter the provider name to setup the webhook: github ✓ Setting up GitHub Webhook for Repository https://github.com/owner/repo 👀 I have detected a controller url: https://pipelines-as-code-controller-openshift-pipelines.apps.awscl2.aws.ospqa.com ?
+Yes ✓ Repository owner-repo has been created in repo-pipelines namespace ✓ Setting up GitHub Webhook for Repository https://github.com/owner/repo 👀 I have detected a controller url: https://pipelines-as-code-controller-openshift-pipelines.apps.awscl2.aws.ospqa.com ?
 Do you want me to use it?
 Yes